hashicorp/terraform/website/docs/configuration/variables.html.md

 ## Variable Files

-Variables can be collected in files and passed all at once using the `-var-file=foo.tfvars` flag.
+Values for the input variables of a root module can be gathered in _variable definition files_ and passed together using the `-var-file=FILE` option.

 For all files which match `terraform.tfvars` or `*.auto.tfvars` present in the current directory, Terraform automatically loads them to populate variables.
 If the file is located somewhere else, you can pass the path to the file using the `-var-file` flag.
+It is recommended to name such files with names ending in `.tfvars`.

-Variables files use HCL or JSON to define variable values.
+Variables files use HCL or JSON syntax to define variable values.
 Strings, lists or maps may be set in the same manner as the default value in a `variable` block in Terraform configuration.
 For example:

 ```hcl